adamowada/leetcode-practice/README.md

 - Learning how to debug the toChar() method ^
 - Using Math.abs() instead of just > to evaluate overflow
 - How to use string methods on numbers, and vice versa, and using toChar() on strings like an array's index
+- Move back to front in a for loop with .length() - i - 1 logic

 #### What Knowledge Would Have Made This Problem Easier